rdtarvin/RADseq_Quito_2017/installation_instructions.md

 ```bash
 cat testfile
 ```
 If the installation worked, the text you saved to the file should print to the screen.
+If you want to remove the file, type `rm testfile`.

 One note - on the VM, copy is Ctrl+Shift+C and paste is Ctrl+Shift+V<br>